FoxxMD/intellij-jvm-options-explained/README.md

 **-XX:MaxJavaStackTraceDepth=[integer]** - [This specifies how many entries a stack trace for a thrown error or exception can have](https://stackoverflow.com/a/19331083) before a `StackOverflowError` is thrown.
 * The JVM has a default of 1024 entries before throwing `StackOverflowError`.
 * Since you are using IntelliJ I am assuming you would want the entire stack trace (I mean, you're developing right?) and so the recommend value for this is **-1** (unlimited).

+**-ea** - This option enables assertions.
+* If you are programming in Java and are using assertions in your code you need to use this option in order to have those assertions throw `AssertionError`.
+There is no performance overhead with this option if you are not using assertions (or not coding in Java).

 # Contributing